grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] make sure you are consistent about crew quarters and galley being on the middle deck (see diagram)
 * [ ] make sure you don't 'shut down' the electric motors, just that they are either running with the diesels powering them, or with the batteries powering them.
 * [ ] 'navigation station'? 'navigation table'?
+* [ ] mention that the navigation table is lit from underneath?
+(Is it? or is it just a well-lit station?)
+* [ ] make sure you keep the navigation table and sonar oriented correctly to the control room (in my vision it was kinda in the wrong place)
 * [ ] Is the PA one ship-wide system?
 Or does it go to different specific compartments?
 Or both?
 	* decide, edit and then make sure it's reflected in the Prospect notes file
 * [ ] in the underwater depot: Is it a saloon, bar, pub, or canteen? be (mostly) consistent.